This piece was originally published on April 20, 2020, and was updated on December 30, 2022.

 With the interest rate differential, TD would look at the difference between two interest rates, how many months you had left to pay off your current mortgage term, and finds the amount of interest they would lose by letting you break your term early.

-Using the same numbers as in our example above, let’s say the balance of your mortgage is $175,000 and you have 11 months left in your term.
-TD would first find a product that would cover the remainder of your term – in this case, you would need a 1-year fixed rate mortgage, because TD would round up 11 months to one year.
-Then, the bank would find the difference between the old posted rate (which was 5.49%) and today’s posted rate for a 1-year fixed rate mortgage (which is 3.04%) and your interest rate differential calculation would look like this:
+Using the same numbers as in our example above, let’s say the balance of your mortgage is $175,000 and you have 23 months left in your term.
+TD would first find a product that would cover the remainder of your term – in this case, you would need a 2-year fixed rate mortgage, because TD would round up 23 months to two years.
+Then, the bank would find the difference between the old posted rate (which was 5.49%) and today’s posted rate for a 2-year fixed rate mortgage (let’s use 3.04% in our calculation).
+The interest rate differential calculation would look like this:

 While our calculator gives you a good estimate of what your mortgage penalty will be if you break your term early, TD may charge you any number of other additional fees.